WhatsARanjit/get_shows/README.md

 show in hash), and %options (torrent_options).
 For example, you can set it to '%uri/%showname/%options'.

+`season`:<br />
+The season is a 2 digit number that will be used in the search URL of specified.
+The format is for the search URL is '%uri/%showname S##/%options'.

 `torrent_cmd`:<br />
 Get_shows is torrent-agnostic.
 That is, indicate the command line tool to use to add a torrent to your